sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 If you're using `styled-components`, which renders `<style>` tags into the page, rather than enabling `unsafe-inline` for styles you can define a nonce by setting it as a Webpack global (`__webpack_nonce__`).
 The caveats: this is apparently undocumented, and only works with server-side rendered code.
 So you might have to enable `unsafe-inline` for that one.

 ### Environment-based CSP
-If you run different environments for development and production, consider serving different CSP headers for different environments.
+If you run different environments for development and production, you may want to consider serving different CSP headers for different environments.
 For example, your `image-src` directive might point to a non-prod CDN  if `process.env.NODE_ENV !== 'production`, but the production CDN otherwise.
 Similarly, if you use a local server at `localhost:6060` as an API for development but your production app points to a hosted API somewhere else, you might want to add `localhost:6060` to your CSP *only for the development environment*.

+There are some frameworks, such as Hugo and Next.JS, which rely on inline scripts for hot reloading.
+In this case, it's fine to add `unsafe-inline` to your `script-src` **in development**.

+For example, if you use Hugo and want to enable live reloading with your CSP, as well as scripts imported from the site itself, you can use `.Site.IsServer` (though this only works if you use server mode for development and not production):

+{{< highlight html >}}
+<meta http-equiv="Content-Security-Policy"
+    content="default-src 'none'; [...] script-src 'self' {{ if eq .Site.IsServer true }}'unsafe-inline'{{ end}} {{ .Site.BaseURL }};">
+{{< /highlight >}}

 ## The moral of the story
 So, how did I get around the `unsafe-eval` warnings I was seeing in the console?

 Unfortunately... the only solution was to chuck out that library and find something else.
 There are no workarounds for a library that uses `eval`.

+When adding a CSP header to a site, start out with the principle of least privilege: only permit *exactly* what you need, nothing more.
+When in doubt, be overly restrictive, and see what console errors you're getting.

+If you're working on a site or app that has a CSP header set, don't be tempted to add sources just to make console errors go away.
+Make sure you know exactly what you're allowing.

 And promise me you will never, ever enable `unsafe-eval`.